scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 function, or equivalently of :math:`\mathcal{C}`.
 This high dimensional optimization problem can be solved by a classic gradient decent approach.
-Assuming the pixels values :math:`x_i` of the true image as independent parameters, one can take the derivative of the Eq. :ref:`cash` with respect to the individual :math:`x_i`: and obtain the rule on how to update the current set pixels :math:`\mathbf{x}_n` in each iteration of the optimization:
+Assuming the pixels values :math:`x_i` of the true image as independent parameters, one can take the derivative of the Eq. :ref:`cash` with respect to the individual :math:`x_i`.
+This way one obtains a rule for how to update the current set pixels :math:`\mathbf{x}_n` in each iteration of the optimization:

 .. math::
-   :label: cash
+   :label: rl

     \mathbf{x}_{n + 1}  = \mathbf{x}_{n} -\alpha \cdot \frac{\partial \mathcal{C}\left( \mathbf{d} | \mathbf{x} \right)}{\partial x_i}